Toward Interpretable Sleep Stage Classification Using Cross-Modal Transformers: Results and Discussion

 \subsection{Limitations}

-Despite the potential benefits of transformer-based algorithms for sleep staging, there are several limitations to consider.
-One significant limitation is the data requirements of these algorithms, which often require large amounts of labeled data for training.
-This can be a challenge when working with smaller datasets or datasets with imbalanced classes, and may limit the performance of these algorithms.
-However, strategies such as supervised or self-supervised pre-training \cite{Bert, SIMCLR} can help to mitigate these limitations and improve the performance of transformer-based algorithms on smaller datasets.
-Another limitation is the computational complexity of transformer-based algorithms, which can require significant resources for training and inference.
+Despite the potential benefits of transformer-based algorithms for sleep staging, they have several limitations.
+One major limitation is their high data requirements, often needing large amounts of labeled data for training, which can be challenging with smaller or imbalanced datasets.
+Strategies like supervised or self-supervised pre-training \cite{Bert, SIMCLR} can help mitigate this issue.
+Our method combines transformers with CNNs, reducing data requirements.
+Another limitation is the computational complexity of transformer-based algorithms, which can demand significant resources for training and inference.